groupby/elements-view/packages/web-components/@sfx/search-box/README.md

 #### `Hover` over search input

-This dispatches the event 'sfx::searchbox_hover_event'.
+Dispatches the event 'sfx::searchbox_hover_event'.
 This event is available so that listeners can define a set behaviour on input hover.

 #### `Click` on search input

-This dispatched the event 'sfx::searchbox_click_event'.
+Dispatches the event 'sfx::searchbox_click_event'.
 This event is available so that listeners can define a set behaviour on input area clicks.

 #### Character input within the input box: